Manishayacham/FileStorage/README.md

 **Amazon Glacier:** Files are archived based on the lifecycle rules created for s3 bucket

+**S3-Transfer Acceleration:** Enabled on buckets for faster file upload

 **Cloud Front:** Used for speedy download of the user uploaded files

 **RDS:** Created project database to store and retrieve data related to user and files